best privacy and security apps (1)

 1password

-Remembering passwords and usernames for your various online accounts can seem like a nightmare.
-Luckily, 1password does all the work for you.
 The app stores all your usernames, passwords and forms so that yhttps://1password.com/ou don’t have to remember each one.
 The password manager app can autofill the required information on each login page for a quick and easy sign-in.

-You can safely share sensitive data with your loved ones, even if they don’t have an account with 1password.
+You can safely share sensitive data with your loved ones, even if they don’t have an account with 1Password.
 With the family account, you can update shared logins and passwords across multiple devices to ensure no one is accidentally locked out.

 Available on: Requires operating systems iOS 14.0 or later & Android models 8.0 and up